Organ-on-chip model of the retina with human stem cells

 The key tissue that is affected in age-related macular degeneration is the outer barrier of the retina.
 The tissue consists of multiple cell types, with various layers of cells and interacting blood vessel networks.
 In this project, they will use organ-on-chip technology to mimic the intricate structure of this tissue in a controlled, microengineered laboratory model.
 Importantly, they will build the model exclusively using human stem cell-derived tissue, thereby allowing them to ‘personalise’ the model, specifically by using stem cells derived from patients.

-By the end of the project, they will have engineered the first prototype of the organ-on-chip based on patient stem cells, and they will have studied in detail whether it accurately captures disease processes and the response to known treatments.
+By the end of the project, the consortium has engineered the first prototype of the organ-on-chip based on patient stem cells, and they have found that indeed: tissues from patient stem cells capture key disease processes from age-related macular degeneration.